Fides (deity): Iconography

+Fides was represented as a young woman crowned with an olive or laurel wreath, holding in her hands a turtle dove, a basket of fruit, ears of grain, a cornucopia, or a military ensign.
+She often wore a white veil.

 Temple and ceremonies

-The Temple of Fides on the Capitoline Hill was associated with the Fides Publica or Fides Publica Populi Romani.
-Dedicated by Aulus Atilius Calatinus, and restored by Marcus Aemilius Scaurus, the structure was surrounded by a display of bronze tables of laws and treaties, and was occasionally used for Senate meetings.
+The Temple of Fides on the Capitoline Hill was associated with Fides Publica Populi Romani (Fides Publica).
+Presumably built and dedicated by Aulus Atilius Calatinus in 254 or 250 BC, and later restored by Marcus Aemilius Scaurus in 115 BC, the structure was surrounded by a display of bronze tables of laws and treaties, and was used for Senate meetings.

-According to tradition, Rome's second king, Numa Pompilius, instituted a yearly ceremony on 1 October devoted to Fides Publica, in which the three flamines maiores (major priests)—the Dialis, Martialis, and Quirinalis—were to be borne to her temple in a covered arched chariot drawn by two horses.
-There they should conduct her services with their heads covered and right hands wrapped up to the fingers to indicate absolute devotion to her and to symbolise trust.
+According to tradition, Rome's second king, Numa Pompilius, instituted a yearly ceremony on 1 October devoted to Fides Publica, in which the three flamines maiores (major priests)— the Dialis, Martialis, and Quirinalis— were brought to her temple in a covered arched chariot drawn by two horses.
+There they would conduct her services with their heads covered and right hands wrapped up to the fingers to indicate absolute devotion to her and symbolise trust.